-A most unusual and beautifully underpainted horn or shell full hunter case, with a London verge movement, all in outstanding condition.
+A most unusual and beautifully underpainted horn full hunter case, with a London verge movement, all in outstanding condition.
 Made for the Middle East market with a ‘Turkish’ dial and Arabic script on the movement.
 This is a rare watch, in unusually fine condition.

 MOVEMENT : Gilded verge fusee movement, with engraved and pierced balance cock.
 Signed (in Arabic script) and numbered (11557).
 In exceptionally fine condition, with the gilding still bright and the blued screws in good order.
 Running well.